semenov-vladyslav/curl/ptrit_curl/README.md

 ie. it takes 33 transforms to hash a transaction.
 SIMD vectorization factor is to the left in the `Distance` column.
 Curl-81 was used to hash transactions in the benchmarks.

-Short config has the following format:
+Short configuration has the following format:

 ```
 <compiler>_<platform>_<cvt>_<circuit>_<s2_args>_<unwind>_<state>